 In 2019, with support of Health Department, sanitary inspections were carried out at the workplaces, canteens and accommodation facilities of contractors.

-The COVID-19 pandemic impacted the Care for People Programme implementation in 2020.
+The COVID-19 pandemic impacted the Care for People Programme implementation in 2020-2021.
 Despite this, regular sanitary inspections to check sanitary conditions of contractor workforce were conducted in conjunction with other Company departments.
 This obviously played a big role especially given the stressful environment in Company due to the increased number of COVID-19 cases.
+Six audits were conducted in 2021.

 KPO Fatigue Risk Management (FRM) Programme outlines the management processes that minimize the risks of work-related injury or incidents due fatigue, through: